bulletmark/cdhist/README.md

 Then log out and back in again.

-In detail, make install merely installs the following files:
+In detail, make install merely installs the following system wide files:

     /usr/local/etc/bashrc_cdhist
     /usr/local/bin/cdhist.py

-You can install these to your home area if you prefer.
+You can install these personally to your home area only if you prefer, just type:

-Just ensure that CDHISTPROG_ in the bashrc_cdhist file points to cdhist.py.
+    make install

+Which installs the following personal files:

+    $HOME/.bashrc_cdhist
+    $HOME/bin/cdhist.py

+Then add the following to your ~/.bashrc:

+    source ~/.bashrc_cdhist

 ### LICENSE

-Copyright (C) 2010 Mark Blakeney.
+Copyright (C) 2010, 2012 Mark Blakeney.
 This program is distributed under the terms of the GNU General Public License.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General